massdriver-cloud/application-templates/phoenix-kubernetes/README.md

-# {{ name }} :: Rails on Kubernetes
+# {{ name }} :: Elixir/Phoenix Kubernetes

 {{ description }}

-## Massdriver `rails-kubernetes` Template
+## Massdriver `phoenix-kubernetes` Template

-This application template is built using the [Ruby on Rails Helm Chart](https://artifacthub.io/packages/helm/massdriver/ruby-on-rails).
+This application template is built using the [Elixir/Phoenix Helm Chart](https://artifacthub.io/packages/helm/massdriver/elixir-phoenix).

-An example application using this template can be found [here](https://github.com/massdriver-cloud/application-examples/tree/main/k8s/rails-spree).
+An example application using this template can be found [here](https://github.com/massdriver-cloud/application-examples/tree/main/k8s/phoenix-chat-example).

-The `rails-kubernetes` template will run your Rails application on Kubernetes.
+The `phoenix-kubernetes` template will run your Phoenix application on Kubernetes.
 This template supports AWS EKS, GCP GKE, Azure AKS, bare metal Kubernetes and managed Kubernetes.

 ### Files